Calypso (mythology): The Odyssey

-In Homer's Odyssey, Calypso tries to keep the fabled Greek hero Odysseus on her island to make him her immortal husband, while he also gets to enjoy her sensual pleasures forever.
+In Homer's Odyssey, Calypso attempts at keeping the fabled Greek hero Odysseus on her island to make him her immortal husband, while he also gets to enjoy her sensual pleasures forever.
 According to Homer, Calypso kept Odysseus prisoner by force at Ogygia for seven years.
-Calypso enchants Odysseus with her singing as she moves to and from, weaving on her loom with a golden shuttle.
+Calypso enchants Odysseus with her singing as she moves to and fro, weaving on her loom with a golden shuttle.

 Odysseus comes to wish for circumstances to change.
 He can no longer bear being separated from his wife, Penelope, and wants to tell Calypso.
 He spends the daytime sitting on a headland or at the sea-shore crying, while at night he is forced to sleep with her in the cave against his will.
 His patron goddess Athena asks Zeus to order the release of Odysseus from the island; Zeus orders the messenger Hermes to tell Calypso to set Odysseus free, for it was not Odysseus's destiny to live with her forever.
 She angrily comments on how the gods hate goddesses having affairs with mortals.

 Calypso provides Odysseus with an axe, drill, and adze to build a boat.
 Calypso leads Odysseus to an island where he can chop down trees and make planks for his boat.
 Calypso also provides him with wine, bread, clothing, and more materials for his boat.
 The goddess then sets wind at his back when he sets sail.
 After seven years, Odysseus has built his boat and leaves Calypso.

 Other narratives

 Homer does not mention any children by Calypso.
-By some accounts that came after the Odyssey, Calypso bore Odysseus a son, Latinus, though Circe is usually given as Latinus' mother.
+By some accounts that came after the Odyssey, Calypso bore Odysseus a son, Latinus, though Circe is usually given as Latinus's mother.
 In other accounts, Calypso bore Odysseus two children, Nausithous and Nausinous.

 The story of Odysseus and Calypso has some close resemblances to the interactions between Gilgamesh and Siduri in the Epic of Gilgamesh in that "the lone female plies the inconsolable hero-wanderer with drink and sends him off to a place beyond the sea reserved for a special class of honoured people" and "to prepare for the voyage he has to cut down and trim timbers".

 A fragment from the Catalogue of Women, erroneously attributed to Hesiod, claimed that Calypso detained Odysseus for years as a favour to Poseidon, the sea-god who detested Odysseus for blinding his son, the cyclops Polyphemus.

 According to Hyginus, Calypso killed herself because of her love for Odysseus.